Bayes Theorem in Machine Learning

 In Machine Learning, the Bayes Theorem is often applied in the context of Bayesian inference.
 This allows you to make predictions or estimate unknown quantities based on observed data.
 To understand how the Bayes Theorem is classified in Machine Learning, let’s consider an example involving spam email classification.

 Imagine you have a dataset of emails, where each email is labeled as either “spam” or “not spam.”
-The objective is to construct a Machine Learning model that can autonomously classify incoming emails as either spam or non-spam, relying on the content of the messages as the basis for classification.
+The objective is to construct a machine-learning model that can autonomously classify incoming emails as either spam or non-spam, relying on the content of the messages as the basis for classification.

-To apply Bayes Theorem in this scenario, you make certain assumptions.
+To apply the Bayes Theorem in this scenario, you make certain assumptions.
 You assume that the words occurring in the emails are independent of each other.
 This means that the presence or absence of one word does not affect the presence or absence of another word.
 While this assumption may not hold true, it simplifies the problem and allows you to apply it effectively.

 Let’s define some terms for better understanding: